International Day of Halakhic Study 2018

 • Conclusion (to be watched after the group study)

-Here are resources to help you:
+Here are the resources we provided:

 Rabbi Daniel Nevins, "Halakhic Perspectives on Genetically Modified Organisms" YD 297.2015